 Using a pour over coffee dripper allows you to customize the taste and provides you with the rich natural oils that a coffee machine cannot.

 For this very reason, the pour over method is becoming an increasingly popular option for both home enthusiasts as well as coffee baristas.
 However, if you want the best tasting coffee, you’re going to need to practice to get the perfect taste.

 Stainless steel pour over filters vs. paper filters

 There are several different kinds of pour over coffee makers on the market used for home brewing and even in cafes – because they’re that good.
 Pour overs are in-between French presses and auto-drip machines.

-Pour overs with a stainless steel filter produce more of French press taste whereas, paper filters are more like that of auto-drip machines.
-In general, pour over coffee makers produce a smooth tasting coffee whereas a French press makes a bold and rich flavor.
+Pour overs with a stainless-steel filter produce more of French press taste whereas, paper filters are more like that of auto-drip machines.
+In general, pour over coffee makers produce a smooth tasting coffee whereas a French press makes a bold and rich flavour.

 ULTRAMESH stainless steel coffee filter

-Paper filters absorb the natural oils and flavors of the coffee and rob it from the flavour and nutrients.
-With a stainless steel filter, however, none of the oils get trapped so full flavor extraction occurs.
+Paper filters absorb the natural oils and flavours of the coffee and rob it from the flavour and nutrients.
+With a stainless-steel filter, however, none of the oils become trapped so full flavour extraction occurs.

-Check out our beautiful collection of pour over coffee makers.
+Check out our collection of pour over coffee makers.

 How to make pour over coffee